 Step 6: Cook the Omelette

-The omelette should start cooking immediately.
-Use a spatula to gently push the edges toward the centre to prevent it from burning at the bottom.
-Repeat this every 2-3 minutes until it’s fully cooked and the water has evaporated.
+The omelette cooks immediately.
+I gently push the edges toward the centre with a spatula every 2-3 minutes to prevent burning, repeating until it's fully cooked and the water has evaporated.

 Pro Tip: For a fluffier oil-free water-cooked omelette, whisk the eggs thoroughly before adding them to the skillet.